High-mass Star Formation Group

 EACOA Fellow based at NAOJ

-Research Interest: study of low- and high-mass star formation, young stellar objects (YSOs) using ALMA and JWST.
+Research Interest: Study of low- and high-mass star formation, young stellar objects (YSOs) using ALMA and JWST.

 Previous Group Members